agsup/quartz/content/notes/Spring 2024/Music History II/Early Eighteenth Century.md

 			- Preferred musical vocally conceived melody, short phrases, sparse accompaniment
 			- Language of music should be "universal" (for a western ear)
 		- Preference for the "natural"
-	- Energence of *Galant, empfindsam, "classical"*
+	- Emergence of *Galant, empfindsam, "classical"*
+		- *Galant* and *empfindsam* are both pre-Classical styles (transition between Baroque and Classical)
 		- Galant
 			- French term for courtly manners: modern, sophisticated
 			- Freer, more songlike, homophonic